 Effective July 1, 2018 Drivers are allowed to:

 It is important to note that music streaming apps i.e. Pandora, Spotify can be used provided the driver activates and programs them when they are legally parked.
 Drivers cannot touch their phones to do anything to their music apps when they are driving on the road.
 Music streaming apps that include video also are not allowed since drivers cannot watch videos when on the road.
 Drivers can listen to and program music streaming apps that are connected to and controlled through their vehicle's radio.

-Effective July 1, 2018 Drivers would NOT be allowed to:
+Effective July 1, 2018 Drivers are NOT be allowed to:

 Hands-Free Georgia Law takes effect July 1, 2018.

 For details about the law please visit: https://www.gahighwaysafety.org/highway-safety/hands-free-law/